FranklinDAO-Dev-Team/ArcaneReveal/README.md

 ## Starting the Game Client
 Once the World Engine is running, you can start the godot/rumble4 folder in the Godot app.
 Press the Play button in the top right of the Godot game engine window (or Command B on Mac).
 It should create a separate pop-up window for the game, at which point you can play.

 Use WASD to move the player.
+Moving into enemies triggers the default attack.
 Drag wands to cast spells.